Cold caps can help women with breast cancer keep their hair during chemotherapy

-DiginiCap, which was approved by the FDA in 2015, makes one such scalp cooling system.
+DiginiCap, which was cleared by the FDA in 2015, makes one such scalp cooling system.
 Another one, the Orbis Paxman Hair Loss Prevention System, is under review by the FDA.
 Studies comparing the effectiveness of these two systems were recently published in the medical journal JAMA.

-, hair loss of 50% or less was also viewed as a successful outcome of scalp cooling, and that was achieved in 67 of 101 patients.
+In the Paxman study, 51% of the women retained their hair and experienced less than 50% hair loss.
+In the DigniCap study, hair loss of 50% or less was also viewed as a successful outcome of scalp cooling, and that was achieved in 67 of 101 patients.
 Both studies compared the women using the respective devices to woman who did not use a scalp cooling device.
 All of the women who did not use scalp cooling lost their hair, while about half of the women using scalp cooling devices maintained an adequate amount.

 Both studies were partially funded by the manufacturers of the devices.